 Also read: Top Valencia Day Trips by train

 While there are quite a few interesting sights in Elche, the city’s star-attraction is definitely The Palm Grove of Elche.
-This place absolutely belongs on the list of the otherworldly landscapes in Spain.
+This place absolutely belongs on the lists of the otherworldly landscapes in Spain and the top Spanish landmarks.
 You might expect to come across an oasis while heading to the Middle East, but perceiving with your own eyes 200 000 palms in Elche, Valencia is not something easy to forget.

 The Palm Grove of Elche